LLNL/blt/docs/tutorial/creating_execs_and_libs.rst

 ==================================

-In the previous section, we learned the basics about how to create a CMake project with BLT, how to configure the project and how to build and test BLT's built-in third party libraries.
+In the previous section, we learned the basics about how to create a CMake project with BLT, how to configure the project and how to build, and test BLT's built-in third party libraries.

 We now move on to creating libraries and executables using two of BLT's core macros: ``blt_add_library()`` and ``blt_add_executable()``.

-We begin with a simple executable that calculates :math:`\pi` by numerical integration (``example_1``).
-We will then extract that code into a library, which we link into a new executable (``example_2``).
+We begin with a simple executable that calculates :math:`\pi` by numerical integration, ``example_1``.
+We will then extract that code into a library, which we link into a new executable, ``example_2``.

 Example 1: Basic executable